dsobral/ADER17S/material/ADER17_practical.md

 **Task**: In Galaxy, run FastQC in each of the example files.

-## LO 3.3 - Read QC reports of raw data to assess the general quality of data and presence of sequence bias
+## <a id="LO3.3">LO 3.3 - Read QC reports of raw data to assess the general quality of data and presence of sequence bias</a>

 FastQC reports provide a series of plots that allow the user to assess the overall quality of their raw data and detect potential biases and problems.